awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-s3.md

     This is mostly needed for testing, when using the API Gateway console, when you must specify **application/xml** for an XML payload\.

-1. In **Integration Request**, set up the following header mappings, following the instructions described in [Expose an API Method to List the Caller's Amazon S3 Buckets](#api-root-get-as-s3-get-service)\.
+1. In **Integration Request**, set up the following header mappings, following the instructions described in [Expose an API method to list the caller's Amazon S3 buckets](#api-root-get-as-s3-get-service)\.
 ![\[Set up header mappings for the PUT /{folder} method\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/aws_proxy_s3_create_methods_on_folder_header_mappings.png)

     The `x-amz-acl` header is for specifying access control on the folder \(or the corresponding Amazon S3 bucket\)\.
 For more information, see [Amazon S3 PUT Bucket Request](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUT.html#RESTBucketPUT-requests)\.